How to avoid broadband price increases

 How to get broadband deals with no price increase

-Most broadband contracts come with a built-in price increase but some providers offer fixed-price deals where the price is guaranteed to stay the same until the end of the contract.
+While broadband contracts with most of the big providers come with a built-in price increase, some altnets offer fixed-price deals where the price is guaranteed to stay the same until the end of the contract.

 If saving money is your goal, it makes sense for you to compare all the deals available, not just the fixed-price offers.
 Sometimes a deal with built-in hikes is still the cheapest overall.
 Luckily our broadband deals search makes it easy to compare by the full contract price as well as the monthly payment you start on.